LimeChain/supercharging-solana-dapps/README.md

-# Time-Locked Wallet - Wallet Integration Demo
+# Time-Locked Wallet - Modern Solana Development with Gill and Anchor

 ## Overview

-This guide demonstrates how to build a Time-Locked Wallet dApp using Solana's developer tooling.
-We'll explore core libraries, wallet integration, and best practices through a practical example.
+This guide demonstrates how to build a Time-Locked Wallet dApp using Solana's modern developer tooling.
+We showcase how to combine Anchor and Gill for optimal Solana development, leveraging the strengths of both frameworks.

 ## Core Libraries and Dependencies